202Forever/share-my-week/README.md

 6. Go to http://localhost:2222/structor to launch the application.
 It will take a few seconds for the existing pages to be built
 7. Modify or create a new page.

 > If you click on the current route selection you can modify the Route script name located in js/src/client/routes.
+You should always leave its contents untouched.
 This is where the components of the page are linked and provide routing mechanism [React-router] for Single Page apps.

 Please refer to Structor's Wiki to see how and where code is organized.